gempy-project/gempy/README.md

 Overall we recommend the use of a dedicated Python distribution, such as [Anaconda](https://www.continuum.io/what-is-anaconda), for hassle-free package installation.
-We are curently working on providing GemPy also via Anaconda Cloud, for easier installation of its dependencies.
+We are currently working on providing GemPy also via Anaconda Cloud, for easier installation of its dependencies.

+#### Conflictive packages.

+Installing Theano (specially in windows) and vtk sometimes is problematic.
+Here we give a few advices that usually works for us:
+* Theano: Make sure a compiler gcc is installed before using conda to install theano.
+If you installed theano first, simply uninstall it with conda uninstall and install it again

+* vtk: Right now (Fall 2018), does not have compatibility with python 3.7.
+The simplest solution to install it is to use `conda install python=3.6` to downgrade the python version and then using `pip install vtk`.

 ### Installation